We welcome students interested in software engineering, empirical research and modern software technologies to do their thesis with our group!

 Software product and service companies need capabilities to evaluate their development decisions and customer and user value.
 Continuous experimentation, as an experiment-driven development approach, may reduce such development risks by iteratively testing product and service assumptions that are critical to the success of the software.
 Experiment-driven development has been a crucial component of software development in especially in last decade, companies such as Microsoft, Facebook, Google, Amazon and many others often conduct experiments to base their development decisions on data collected from field usage.
 The topic is one of the most active research field for our research group and some recent publications are on introducing the concept and the RIGHT model.

+Digitalization is nowdays cross-cutting and inherent in most areas of businesses and organizations.
+Software is increasingly built-in and ubiquitous.
+Such trends and developments bring up many potential software research problems, such as: What does digitalization actually entail in different contexts?
 How should digitalization be taken into account in software development processes?
 What is the role of customer/user involvement in software-intensive systems development (e.g., digital services)?
 What are the key quality attributes?
 What new software engineering skills and competencies may be needed?
 What is the role of software (and IT) in general in different digital transformations (e.g., vs. business process development)?
 How is digitalization related to traditional software engineering and computer science disciplines in different contexts?
+What aspects of software development and digital technologies are fundamentally new or different from the past?

 Contact: Petri Kettunen